-Regardless of whether the victim chooses to report what happened to local police or to the campus discipline system, there is assistance available, which will be provided in writing such as:
+Regardless of whether the victim chooses to report what happened to local police or to the campus discipline system, there is assistance available, which will be provided in writing, such as:

-- Academic assistance address difficulties with classes - Counseling confidential services available on campus - No Contact Order- a University directive prohibiting direct or indirect contact between the victim and the Respondent when the Respondent is a student or employee.
+- Living accommodations assistance with a room change or obtaining campus housing. - Academic assistance address difficulties with classes - Transportation assistance to get to the hospital, the police, etc. - Counseling confidential services available on campus - Safety and Security 24-hour escort service on campus - No Contact Order a University directive prohibiting direct or indirect contact between the victim and the Respondent when the Respondent is a student or employee. - Persona Non Grata (PNG) when the Respondent or the accused is not a student, they can be issued a PNG letter, limiting or prohibiting access to campus.